 Although the posted speed limit on Georgia Avenue is 35 miles per hour, the driving speeds vary depending on time of day and congestion levels.
-The traffic patterns often result in unpredictable traffic patterns and behaviors that create unsafe walking, biking and driving conditions.
-These conditions are hazardous for all road users, particularly pedestrians and cyclists.
-Additional concerns include travel speeds on the parallel and intersecting local roadways in the area.
+The traffic patterns often result in unpredictable travel behaviors and maneuvers that create unsafe walking, biking and driving conditions.
+The high traffic volumes make it difficult for people to find gaps and turn onto Georgia Avenue from the numerous residential and commercial driveways along the corridor.
+The frequency of driveways also impedes the flow of traffic along the curb lanes as people are getting on and off the roadway.

-Adjacent local roads have also become substitutes for the corridor during peak periods and these informal bypasses are often travelled at higher speeds, as they offer lower levels of congestion compared to Georgia Avenue.
-This trend of using the local neighborhood roads as an alternative to Georgia Avenue poses its own hazard and could continue or worsen over time due to the expected growth in regional traffic volumes.
+Adjacent local roads have also become substitutes for the corridor during peak periods and these informal bypasses are often travelled at higher speeds, as they tend to experience lower levels of congestion compared to Georgia Avenue.
+This trend of using local neighborhood roads as an alternative to Georgia Avenue poses its own speeding hazard and could continue or worsen over time due to the expected growth in regional traffic volumes.